o-t-w/blog/src/content/blog/how-to-gif-2025.md

 <div>158 KB</div> -->
 </div>

 GIF, PNG, WebP, AVIF and JPEG-XL support both still and animated images.
-GIF, PNG and WebP are legacy formats.
+If I were an FFmpeg expert, its likely I could have reduced the size of the GIF and PNG files somewhat, but you get the idea.
+GIF and PNG are legacy formats and WebP has been superseded by AVIF.

+### AVIF

 ### JPEG-XL